-The (reference) librarian should be at the very center of community life.
+The reference librarian should be at the very center of community life.

 It all begins with a directory of locally available activities and services, offered by nonprofit organizations, and managed by the public library.

-Increased interaction between these two entities increases community access to local resources and also offers the local library new ways of connecting with the community.
+Nonprofit resources and the local public library already exist – greater interaction between these two entities increases community access to local resources and also offers the library new ways of connecting with the community.

 Annual nonprofit festival